 This project will develop a mobile health application to improve screening, intervention, and referrals in the care of pregnant women.

 This research developed and evaluated mobile application messages that assisted individuals with hypertension to adhere to a low-sodium diet.

 This project developed and pilot-tested TJR App, a mobile application designed to help patients with osteoarthritis track their pain and activity, and found that app users were more likely to track symptoms consistently, when compared to non-users.

-This project will evaluate the impact of a sickle cell disease mobile application on reducing acute care visits by patients with the condition.
+This research pilot tested a sickle cell disease mobile application that was found to reduce acute care visits by patients with the condition.

 The research team designed and developed “Invention INC,” an interactive nutrition comic for dietary self-management, focused on reducing childhood obesity risk in urban minority youth.

 This project will develop a mobile health tool that will prospectively collect patient-centered outcomes data on key symptoms of postoperative bladder cancer patients.